inducer/loopy/doc/tutorial.rst

 :mod:`loopy` supports two kinds of barriers:

 * *Local barriers* ensure consistency of local memory accesses to items within *the same* work group.
-This synchronizes with all instructions in the work group.
+This synchronizes with all statements in the work group.

 * *Global barriers* ensure consistency of global memory accesses